prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 16 - Examination as to formal requirements of the Statement of claim

 1. The Registry shall as soon as practicable check whether the patent concerned is the subject of an opt-out pursuant to Article 83(3) of the Agreement and Rule 5.
-In the event of an opt -out the Registry shall as soon as practicable inform the claimant who may withdraw or amend the Statement of claim as appropriate.
+In the event of an opt-out the Registry shall as soon as practicable inform the claimant who may withdraw or amend the Statement of claim as appropriate.

 2. The Registry shall, as soon as practicable after the lodging of the Statement of claim, examine whether the requirements of Rules 13.1 (a) to ( j), .2, 14 and 15.1 have been complied with.

-1. If the claimant has not complied with the requirements referred to  in paragraph  2, the Registry shall as soon as practicable invite the claimant to:
+3. If the claimant has not complied with the requirements referred to in paragraph  2, the Registry shall as soon as practicable invite the claimant to:
    - (a) correct the deficiencies within 14 days of service of such notification;and
    - (b) where applicable, pay the fee for the infringement action within said 14 days.

 4. The Registry shall at the same time inform the claimant that if the claimant fails to correct the deficiencies or pay the fee within the time stated , a decision by default may be given, in accordance with Rule 355.

-5. If the claimant fails to correct the deficie ncies or pay the fee , the Registry shall inform a judge of the division who may reject the action as inadmissible by a decision by default.
+5. If the claimant fails to correct the deficiencies or pay the fee, the Registry shall inform a judge of the division who may reject the action as inadmissible by a decision by default.
 The judge may give the claimant an opportunity to be heard beforehand.

 ###### Rule 17 - Recording in the register and assignment (Court of First Instance, infringement action)

 1. If the requirements referred to in Rule 16.2 or 16.3 have been complied with, the Registry shall as soon as practicable:

-   (a) record the date of receipt of the Statem ent of claim and attribute an action number to the file;
+   (a) record the date of receipt of the Statement of claim and attribute an action number to the file;

-   (b) record the file in the register;and
+   (b) record the file in the register; and

-   (c) inform the claimant of the action number of the file and the date of receipt .
+   (c) inform the claimant of the action number of the file and the date of receipt.

-2. The action shall be assign ed to a panel  of a division according to Rule 345.3.
+2. The action shall be assigned to a panel of a division according to Rule 345.3.
 Where requested by the parties the action shall be assigned to a single judge in accordance with Rule 345.6.

 3. The following shall determine the distribution of actions between the seat of the central division and its sections.

-   (a) Where  an action involves a single paten t having a single classification , the Registry shall allocate the action  to the seat or the section  of the central division  appropriate to the classification of the p atent according to Annex  II of the Agreement.
+   (a) Where an action involves a single patent having a single classification, the Registry shall allocate the action  to the seat or the section  of the central division  appropriate to the classification of the patent according to Annex II of the Agreement.
 The Registry shall assign the action to a panel  in accordance ith Rule 345.3.

-   (b) Where a n action  involves more than one patent and a majority of the patents have a single classification  appropriate to  the seat or a single section  of the central division  according to  Annex  II of the Agreement, the Registry shall allocate the action  to the seat or that section  of the central division.
+   (b) Where an action  involves more than one patent and a majority of the patents have a single classification appropriate to  the seat or a single section  of the central division according to  Annex II of the Agreement, the Registry shall allocate the action  to the seat or that section  of the central division.
 The Registry shall assign the action to a panel in accordance with Rule 345.3.

-   (c) Where neither paragraph (a) nor (b) applies , especially where
+   (c) Where neither paragraph (a) nor (b) applies, especially where

    (i) the action involves a single patent having more than one classification or